tylerharter/cs320/s21/p5/README.md

 slightly different, you don't need to worry about shading for that region.

 Hint 1.
-To hide Antartica, you may look into 'continent' column of `world`.
+To hide Antarctica, you may look into 'continent' column of `world`.

 Hint 2.
 You may want to make a new column to world by counting the value of 'region' column in zip file data.